Our top things to do in Kep and Kampot guide shows you the best of these two towns in Southern Cambodia.

-Our stay in Kampot was made extra special from our stay at Bamboo Bungalows.
+Our stay in Kampot was made extra special by our stay at Bamboo Bungalows.
 We were fortunate to be able to book a double room overlooking the river.
 These rooms are very popular and you do need to book them well in advance.

 The rooms were comfortable and the lapping of the river certainly lulled us to sleep every night.
 During the day we would relax on the balcony and watch life on the river pass us by.
 The hotel’s restaurant was excellent for breakfast, lunch and dinner and very reasonably priced.
-Tours are also available from the hotel.

 Although we did not stay at the Old Cinema Hotel we undertook a site inspection.
 The Old Cinema Hotel is located at 27 street no 700, Kampot.
 When we visited it had just opened.

 We would definitely stay there next time we visited.
-The hotel offers a swimming pool, bar and restaurant and luxury accommodation.
+The hotel offers a swimming pool, bar and restaurant and luxury accommodations.
 It is a popular lunch spot for ex-pats and a great place to enjoy a drink or two before dining in their restaurant in the evening.